thirdweb-example/nft-gated-website/README.md

 const verified = sdk.auth.verify(domain, loginPayload);
 ```

-This gives us a way to verify the connected wallet on the server-side.
+This gives us a way to verify the connected wallet on the server-side!

 ### Why Is This Important?